sstadt/jekyll-portfolio/_posts/2019-05-03-vue-autosize-textarea.md

 </style>
 {% endhighlight %}

 In addition to pulling the textarea into the main app file, we're passing a value to the input via `v-model`.
-Our component isn't set up to do anything with that yet, but we can set that up in the component pretty easily.
+Our component isn't set up to do anything with that yet, but we can set that up pretty easily.
 So let's take care of that as our first step in fleshing out the component.

 ## Two-Way Data Binding

 Head back over to `AutoTextarea.vue` and let's take care of that.

 The basic idea is pretty straightforward.
 We pull in content from the `v-model` declared in the parent as a prop, and assign that value to the component's data object.
-That data object attribute is then assigned to the textarea's `v-model` property, and each time that value gets updated we `$emit` an `input` event to the parent to let it know the value has been updated.
+That data object attribute is then assigned to the textarea's `v-model` property.
+Each time that value gets updated we `$emit` an `input` event to the parent to let it know the value has been updated.

 Here is what the code looks like: